VU-IVM/Learning_Python/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/VU-IVM/Learning_Python.git/master)

 # Install Python on local computer
 To run the notebooks **locally** you need to have python installed.
-We strongly recommend to install Python rather sooner then later.
+We strongly recommend to install Python sooner then later.
 The whole procedure should take around 15-20 minutes.
-To install Python, we advice to use a Minicoda(https://docs.conda.io/en/latest/miniconda.html) distribution.
+To install Python, we advice to use a Miniconda (https://docs.conda.io/en/latest/miniconda.html) distribution.
 Install the Python 3.8 64 bit for your OS (MACOSX or Windows).
 When opening your terminal, you can now use 'conda' functionality manage your Python installation (creating environments and installing packages).

 - Mac has a terminal by default, you can open via spotlight (cmd+space) and then type terminal, press enter.